-5 QUICK WAYS TO GET REAL MOBILE MASSAGE CLIENTS
+5 QUICK WAYS TO GET MORE MASSAGE CLIENTS

 You finished school, you’re so excited to start working, and……now what?
 You know you have skills that people need but you’re not sure where to start.
-Mobile Massage is a passion of mine and that’s great because mobile massage is taking off!
-More than ever, people want to experience the benefits of massage from the comfort of their own homes.
-Here are 10 ACTUAL ways that I landed clients straight out of school and grew my business quick enough to start hiring people to work for me.
+Massage is a passion of mine and that’s great because massage is taking off!
+More than ever, people want to experience the benefits of massage.
+Here are 5 ACTUAL ways that I landed clients straight out of school and grew my business quick enough to start hiring people to work for me.

 1) Leverage Your Facebook Page

 This sounds like a no-brainer but it kind of is.
 Love it or hate it, social media is such a vital part of marketing for a massage business.
 And guess what?
 Facebook is still king.
 Just setting up the page is a good first step but you should commit to doing posts.
 Yes paying for ads on Facebook can absolutely be worth the cost but there are things that you can do that are free.
 I threw a video on my facebook page that was super homemade.
 I was doing a quick tutorial on how to do massage on your own face.
 I thought it was just going to be a filler post as something to throw out there but I kid you not, I got new clients who saw that post and booked with me.
 It actually made me laugh the first time someone references that video as a catalyst to book.
 Be a real human on Facebook and people will trust you more.
 You DO NOT have to have professional editing equipment or a glam squad to make your posts work for you.

 Moving is one of the most stressful things we do.
 People who have recently moved need a good massage and likely don’t know a good massage therapist in their new area.
 Realtors are the gate keepers for those clients.
 Realtors usually publish their email addresses right on their websites.
 I gathered the top 40 realtors in my area and sent them a super casual email.
 Here is what they actually said: